 Making Mathematical Connections

-UPDATE: We still have a few open seats remaining in the program, and are still accepting applications.
-The application deadline has been extended to May 8, 2015.
-Applications will be reviewed as they are received, and participants accepted into the program will be notified no later than May 15, 2015.
+UPDATE: We have a few open seats for the third and final summer of the program, and are still accepting applications.
 These open seats will be filled on a first come, first served basis, so send in your application today!

 About our Program